BendingSpoons/katana-swift/README.md

-### defining the UI
+### Defining the UI

-In Katana you declaratively define your UI components through `NodesDescriptions`.
-Each `NodeDescription` will describe a specific piece of UI in terms of its internal `state` , the inputs coming from outside, called the `props`, and the UIKit element associated with the component, the `NativeView`.
+In Katana you declaratively describe a specific piece of UI providing a  `NodesDescription`.
+Each `NodeDescription` will define the component in terms of its internal `state` , the inputs coming from outside, called the `props`, and the UIKit element associated with the component, the `NativeView`.

 ```swift
 struct CounterScreen: NodeDescription {